TeamQuixote/pixel-dungeon-gdx/README.md

 pixel-dungeon-gdx
 =================

-Explorations into building an intelligent agent to play Pixel Dungeon.
+Explorations into building an intelligent agent to play Pixel Dungeon.getInstance().

 ----------